bagder/uncurled/intro.md

 up-to-date with a large number of projects in which I did not personally participate.

-I first learned to program on the Commodore 64 as a teenager 1985 and after some years I transitioned over to C programming, first on Amiga and then on Unix systems.
+I first learned to program on the Commodore 64 as a teenager in 1985 and after some years I transitioned over to C programming, first on Amiga and then on Unix systems.
 I released my first source code to the public in the early 1990s – years before the term Open Source was first coined.
 I have since then